MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 **Make sure you have enough time at the closing of a retro to do this - do not rush this step**

 By this stage you should have a number of 'proposed' goals for the next period (until the next retro).
 Remember, retrospectives are aimed at incremental improvement.
 The more improvements or experiments you introduce, the more chaos.
 Typically I have found small teams can only really achieve 2-4 'improvements' in a 2 week period.
 If a team has a lot of proposed improvements you want to get some sort of priority on where they feel the most value will be added.

+### Final thoughts

+Having a retrospective at a regular cadence is vital for incremental improvements.
+For a team to create trust they need to have regular touch points to evaluate if they are doing what they said they were going to do.
+Retrospectives are one of those touch points.

 ---------------------------------------------------------------------------------------------------